 Great skin care, followed by professional makeup, can reduce the effects of aging and change the way someone feels about his or her appearance.
 Learn about various skin care treatments from electrotherapy to the physiological effects of massage.
 Explore the foundations of makeup and master the techniques needed to give clients a new look that is harmonious with their features and shape of their face.
 Before you graduate you will spend 50 hours working in a spa to gain hands-on, practical experience.
-All graduates receive the industry recognized Associated Skin Care Professionals (ASCP) membership.
+All graduates receive the industry recognized Association of Skin Care Professionals (ASCP) membership.
 Local job placement assistance is provided.
-Start training now for an exciting and rewarding career as a skin care professional.
+Start training now for an exciting and rewarding career in Esthetics.

 Program Coordinator, Marcia H. Bird: 908-526-1200 x8618 or email@example.com

 In this introductory course you will be taught the basic skills and techniques to prepare you to work as a skin care specialist.
 This course covers:

 - Infection Control

 - Anatomy of the Skin, Its Diseases and Disorders